types of Hair Loss and their causes.

 Causes of circular hair loss

 So far, science has not been able to fully clarify the causes of patchy hair loss.
 However, it is suspected that immune cells, which are supposed to protect against viruses and bacteria, act against the cells in the hair roots.
 This would essentially be a defect in the immune system.
 The hair is recognized by the immune system as "foreign" and is consequently rejected.
-This happens after an inflammatory response first occurs, which disrupts hair growth and eventually leads to hair loss.
-In some people, these bald patches grow back without any treatment and are therefore temporary.
-However, hair loss can also progress further and lead to the loss of all hair on the head (so-called alopecia totalis).
+This happens after an inflammatory reaction first occurs, which causes the Hair growth disturbs and eventually leads to hair loss.
+In some people, these bald patches grow back without any treatment and are therefore only temporary.
+However, hair loss can also progress and lead to the loss of all hair on the head (so-called alopecia totalis).

 A psychological cause could not be proven in studies so far.
 It is therefore speculative that patchy baldness is caused by stress.
 However, some heredity may be present.